Subplots, Parallel Narratives, Ensemble Casts – UPDATED

 Where do subplots belong?

-The first act of the story is introducing the main players and setting.
-Generally, if you start your subplots in the first act, you’re likely to muddle/waterdown your main story and distract or confuse the reader.
-So most of the time you don’t want to add your sub plots to the first act.
+The first act of the story is introducing the main players, setting and hitting your core structural beats that get the story started.
+Generally, if you start your subplots in the first act, you run the risk of muddling the main story and distracting or confusing the reader.
+So most of the time you don’t want to add your sub plots to the first act, or if you do, push them to later in the first act.

 The third act of the story is where you wrap things up, showcasing the climax/resolution the entire story’s been building to, the repercussions or denouement, etc. Any subplot introduced in the third act will need to be rushed through to resolution, feel choppy or left unresolved.
-All of these should be avoided.
+All of these should be avoided, making the third act the worst place to open a subplot.

 So this leaves us with the second act, which as it turns out, is a great place to drop in your subplots.